hyperledger-archives/indy-client/getting-started.md

 The following operations show how Transcripts are defined on the ledger, such that they can later be issued with reference to a known schema.
 ```
-faber> use Claim-Defs-Keyring
+faber> use Schema-Keyring

-faber> new claim definition
+faber> new schema
 name = "Transcript"
 version = "1.2"
 attributes = {